Kuludu/Kuludu/README.md

   </tr>
 </table>

-I'm currently doing my MEng in the School of Artificial Intelligence and Computer Science at Jiangnan University, majoring in software engineering.
-My research interest is federated learning.
-You can reach me via email(may be slow to respond).
+I'm doing my MEng in the School of Artificial Intelligence and Computer Science(School of Software) at Jiangnan University, majoring in software engineering.
+My research interest is federated learning(Under the guidance of Prof.Dr.
+Zhenping Xie & Dr. Hangyu Zhu).
+You can reach me via email.